Skip to article content

 • Canonical issues: Review canonical tags, fix self-referential canonicals

-• Access denied: Check robots.txt for blocking rules, ensure authentication doesn't block googlebot
+• Access denied: Check robots.txt for blocking rules, ensure authentication does not block Googlebot

 SEO review process showing page prioritisation and issue assessment